AlexJReid/blog/content/posts/druid-cdc/index.md

 The equivalent Druid SQL is `SELECT SUM("count") FROM datasource`.
 A `WHERE` clause could be added to filter by any defined dimension.
 This could be used to only show the count relating to a given customer, as well as the collective value.
 Other Druid queries are of course possible, for instance splitting by dimensions such as `country` and only showing the `topN` dimensions.

+### Rollup
 Storage and compute costs will rise with a large number of events.
-In the next section _rollups_ are discussed.
 This is similar to snapshots sometimes found in event sourced systems.
 Rather than replaying every event, the reduction starts with an _opening balance_ as the initial value of the sum.

 The first element in the vector below is the opening balance of `292`.
 Subsequent values are applied to it.